TriangleYJ/TriangleYJ/README.md

 ## Hi there 👋
-I'm Yejun Ju, a CS student who is interested in Web Development, DevOPs, Programing Solving, and Computer Vision.
+I'm Yejun Ju, a CS student who is interested in Web Development, DevOPs, Problem Solving, and Computer Vision.

 ### History
 - School of Computing @ KAIST (2020-)